Greece Moments Greece Moments

 Kóssēs, Epano Felos

-The rustic farm is located about 15 minutes north of Gavrio by car in a quite lonely stretch of land.
-Served in a rustic ambience are mainly hearty meat dishes from their own husbandry, as well as traditional Greek home cooking.
+The rustic farm is located about 15 minutes north of Gavrio by car, in a fairly secluded stretch of land.
+Served in a rustic ambience are mainly hearty meat dishes from their own livestock, as well as traditional Greek home cooking.

 kosses farm andros taverne